ShardDevelopment/WaterWhere/README.md

 All content is licensed under The MIT License (MIT).

-Created by Jaxon Kneipp and Damian C
+Created by Jaxon Kneipp and Damian Camilleri